Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### Enter change-root

-Finnaly run `arch-chroot` to enter the freshly installed system.
+Finally run `arch-chroot` to enter the freshly installed system.
 From this moment forward, there is no need to refer to the `/mnt` mountpoint.

 <pre>